alukosdev/ccsp/standards/nist-sp-800-53.md

 This page is currently queued for revision.
 !!!

-# NIST SP 800-53*

-> Security and Privacy Controls for Federal Information Systems and Organizations
+# NIST SP 800-53 Rev. 5: security and Privacy Controls for Information Systems and Organizations

 ## Acronyms, Abbreviations, and Initialisms